Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 • During anal sex;

-• With a simple touch of the genitals, even without penis penetration into the vagina.
+• With a simple touch of the genitals, even without penetration of the penis into the vagina.

-There is also the possibility of infection due to the sharing of hygiene items or household items with a sick person.
-Such items can be:
+There is also a possibility of infection due to sharing hygiene or household items with a sick person.
+Such items could be:

 • A bath towel;